9. The Principles & Practice of Chemical

 Connecting moles, mass and formula mass - the basis of reacting mole ratio calculations

-the apparatus and reaction conditions
+the apparatus, reaction conditions and yield

 The reaction must be carried out in appropriately designed apparatus